 Chris Ticer, a police sergeant with Florence and part of that police department’s motorcycle crash-reduction unit, noted that people tend to look past motorcycles for some reason.
 Ticer himself was in a bad motorcycle accident that was caused by a driver who didn’t see him when he was on duty and responding to a call.

 The habit of motorists looking past motorcyclists is called “inattentive blindness” by safety experts like Rick Randolph, who specializes in motorcycle training and safety.
 According to Randolph, it’s easy for motorcycle riders to become lost in traffic.
 There are also other distracted driving behaviors that can contribute to this lack of rider awareness, such using electronic devices or eating while driving.
 Even Randolph, with all his safe riding training knowledge, has been in two accidents on his bike himself.
 In both cases, the motorist involved simply didn’t see him.
 The problem is bad enough that some motorcyclists have taken to putting loud mufflers and LED lights onto their bikes to ensure they are seen and heard when out on the road.

 A serious motorcycle accident can have devastating consequences for the rider, particularly because of the difference in size and driver protection between a motorcycle and a motor vehicle.
-If you or someone you know has been injured in a motorcycle accident, speak to an experienced attorney as soon as you can about your case.
+If you or someone you know has been injured in a motorcycle accident, speak to an experienced motorcycle accident lawyer Denver CO trusts as soon as you can about your case.
 The sooner you have legal representation on your side, the more prepared you will be to protect all of your rights.